packages

 1 Eucalyptus Charophyta Equisetopsida Myrtales

 We might not know about this issue when we first decide to match GBIF’s taxonomic names to our data.
-So it’s important to investigate how well these names match (and where there are any mismatches) before merging them to our complete eucalypts
+So it’s important to investigate how well these names match (and where there are mismatches) before merging them to our complete eucalypts data.

 select(species, kingdom_gbif:genus_gbif) |>